hatoving/zeldapicross_vita/README.md

 ### For devs
 Make sure you have [VitaSDK](https://vitasdk.org/) and 7Zip (`sudo apt install p7zip-full` if you're on Linux) installed on your terminal.

 Once you have it installed, all you need to do is type in ``make`` and press enter.
+All the files should be in the root of the repo.

 Type in ``make clean`` to clean up all of the files that the Makefile produced.

 ## Controls